C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration: Problem Formulation

 We assume that we cannot represent the set $\domainHARD$, but rather that, given a vector $\parvec \in \domain$, a decision-maker can assess the value of the \emph{feasibility function} $G: \domain\to\{0,1\}$ defined as

-The idea is that all the values $\parvec$ outside $\domainHARD$ are considered as ``unacceptable'' by the decision-maker.
+In other words, a value $\parvec$ outside $\domainHARD$ will be considered as ``unacceptable'' ($G(x)=0$) by the decision-maker.
 For example, an unacceptable $\parvec$ can be a set of controller parameters leading to an unstable closed-loop behavior or to a control law that is too expensive to compute in real-time.

-Furthermore, we assume that the objective function $f$ cannot be directly quantified, but rather it can be indirectly observed in two ways: \begin{enumerate} \item